The most iconic arch in the park, Delicate Arch soars over 50 feet tall and is instantly recognizable from its appearance on Utah license plates.

 As you round the final bend on the path the magnificent Delicate Arch suddenly appears.
 Seeing the arch for the first time is truly breath taking.

-Delicate Arch is clearly visible from the end of the path but standing under the arch will require a short walk along the top rim of what resembles a sloping amphitheatre of rock.
+Delicate Arch is clearly visible from the end of the path but standing under the arch will require a short walk along the top rim of what resembles a sloping amphitheater of rock.

 Hiking Delicate Arch tip We loved the view and the photos from the tiered rocks at the end of the path so, although many do, don’t feel like you have to continue over along the rim.